youssefelzahaby/Todo_list_web_app/README.md

 This project started as a simple **Full-Stack Web Application** and evolved into a hands-on **DevOps & AWS project**.

-The main goal was to take a working application and build a complete cloud environment around it using:
+The goal was to take a working application and build a production-oriented cloud environment around it using:

 **Docker → Terraform → AWS → CI/CD → Security → Scalability**